 Following are few common heat treatment technique used in industries.

 Annealing is a heat treatment process which is used to soften the metal.
-In other words, annealing helps to improve ductility, machineability and toughness.
+In other words, annealing helps to improve ductility, machinability, and toughness.
 On the flip side, the hardness of metals gets reduced.
 Annealing does this by changing the microstructure of metals.

-Annealing is done by heating the metals at the above critical temperature, hold it there for some time and then cool it at a very slow rate in the furnace itself.
+Annealing is done by heating the metals at the above critical temperature, hold them there for some time and then cool it at a very slow rate in the furnace itself.
 Annealing is usually done on ferrous and non-ferrous metals to reduce hardness after the cold working process.
 Annealing is also done to enhance the electric conductivity of the metal.

 Types Of Annealing